API reference

 Arguments

-• k_input: An array of wavenumber values on which the input true multipole moments (Mono_array, Quad_array, Hexa_array) are defined.
+• k_input: A vector of wavenumber values on which the input true multipole moments (Mono_array, Quad_array, Hexa_array) are defined.

-• k_output: An array of observed wavenumber values at which to calculate the output observed multipoles.
+• k_output: A vector of observed wavenumber values at which to calculate the output observed multipoles.

-• Mono_array: An array containing the values of the true monopole moment $I_0(k)$ on the k_input grid.
+• Mono_array: A vector containing the values of the true monopole moment $I_0(k)$ on the k_input grid.

-• Quad_array: An array containing the values of the true quadrupole moment $I_2(k)$ on the k_input grid.
+• Quad_array: A vector containing the values of the true quadrupole moment $I_2(k)$ on the k_input grid.

-• Hexa_array: An array containing the values of the true hexadecapole moment $I_4(k)$ on the k_input grid.
+• Hexa_array: A vector containing the values of the true hexadecapole moment $I_4(k)$ on the k_input grid.

 • q_par: A parameter related to parallel anisotropic scaling.